This post may contain affiliate links. See our disclosure policy.

 - Sesame seeds – optional for garnish

-- You can add all sorts of veggies to this dish too: green onions, sliced carrot, green bell peppers, mushrooms, sliced red pepper, snow peas, asparagus, onion, and broccoli.
+- You can add all sorts of veggies to this dish too: green onions, sliced carrot, zucchini, green bell peppers, mushrooms, sliced red bell pepper, snow peas, asparagus, onion, or broccoli florets .

-- Marinate thinly sliced flank steak or Carne Asada in the homemade teriyaki sauce for at least six hours in the fridge to really get the meat nice and tender.
+- In a small bowl, marinate thinly sliced flank steak or Carne Asada in the homemade teriyaki sauce for at least six hours in the fridge to really get the meat nice and tender.
 If you can marinate it overnight that’s even better, but no longer than 24 hours.

 - Make sure the meat is stored in an airtight container or a Ziplock bag while marinating.